 Barodasun Technologies Ltd.

 Barodasun Technologies Limited has been incorporated as a wholly owned subsidiary ofBank of Baroda.
-The company was registered on July 5 2017 with the Registrar ofCompanies Mumbai and Maharashtra.
-The company has been formed to provide systemintegrator / consultancy services on matters relating to IT enabled business solutions / IT software product implementation across various lines of business for the Bank
+The company was registered on July 5 2017 with the Registrar ofCompanies Mumbai Maharashtra.
+The company has been formed to provide system integratorservices consultancy and IT development services on matters relating to IT enabledbusiness solutions / IT software product implementation across various lines of businessfor the Bank.

-It is engaged in the programme management / project management services to implemententerprise-wide IT projects and development of financial products and solutions to caterto various business needs across different business verticals of the Bank
+The Company is yet to commence full-fledged operations and it is envisaged to initiateactivities like programme management / project management services to implemententerprise-wide IT projects and development of financial products and solutions to caterto various business needs across different business verticals of the Bank.

 The Nainital Bank Ltd.